-DEFINITION 7 (BINOIDAL STRUCTURE) A binoidal structure $\langle D, \star, \rangle$ consists of two monoidal structures $\langle D, \star \rangle$ and $\langle D, \rangle$
+DEFINITION 7 (DYADIC STRUCTURE) A dyadic structure $\langle D, \star, \rangle$ is a pair of monadic structures $\langle D, \star \rangle$ and $\langle D, \rangle$ sharing the same domain D.

 In the notation used for an abstract structure, the particular symbols that denote the operation and unit element (if it is a monoid), are, of course, generic.
 Thus, in our definitions so far, we have used \star for the operation, and ε for the unit element.
-Clearly, however, other symbols could be used instead-what matters is that the chosen symbols substituted for \star and ε obey the appropriate equations.
-This being said, the familiar arithmetic operation symbols + and +0, with associated unit symbols +0 and +1, respectively, are sometimes used as generic symbols, despite their conventional arithmetic meaning.
+Clearly, however, other symbols could be used instead - what matters is that the chosen symbols substituted for \star and ε obey the appropriate equations.
+This being said, the familiar arithmetic operation symbols + and \times , with associated unit symbols \emptyset and 1, respectively, are sometimes used as generic symbols, despite their conventional arithmetic meaning.
 Generally, this is to suggest that the structure at hand will behave as, or mostly as, in familiar arithmetic.
-The adjective additive (resp., multiplicative) is then used to designate properties of a structure whose operation is written + (resp., +2).
+The adjective additive (resp., multiplicative) is then used to designate properties of a structure whose operation is written + (resp., \times).